kaisarvam/random-genarator/README.md

 expected response :
 {
-    "result": 12 / and random number within 10-20
+    "result": 12 or any random number within 10-20
 }

 ## Counting numbers, characters and special characters from a string